nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * ChChing will allow for duplicate entries to be added.
 No warning would be raised.
 * ChChing will not allow for the user to use '/', unless it is used to specify the field.
 <br> e.g. `add expense /c meal /de breakfast / lunch /da 22-03-2023 /v 3.50` will be allowed.
+* For values that require double/float, ChChing will only allow for 2 decimal places.
+Furthermore, ChChing will not accept values that does not have a number before the decimal point.
+<br> e.g. `.01` and `0.001` is not taken as a valid value, but `0.01` is.

 ## Command Summary (Alphabetical Order)